patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/alert/alert.md

 To implement an accessible PatternFly **alert**:

 - Add an [alert group](/components/alert-group) for an alert to be rendered inside of if you intend or expect the alert to dynamically appear or update, such as a toast alert.
+Be sure to read the [alert group accessibility](/components/alert-group/accessibility) documentation to use it and the alert component together in an accessible manner.

 ## Testing